 Pitted dates can be a pantry staple and a go-to if you are craving something sweet.

-You can even add nut butter or peanut butter to a date with a few chocolate chips for a quick sweet treat.
+You can even add nut butter or peanut butter to date with a few chocolate chips for a quick sweet treat.

 Dates provide a natural sweetness that makes this potentially a great treat for dessert.